Associate of Science in Nursing

 For graduates who wish to pursue a Bachelor of Science in Nursing (BSN) degree, North Georgia Technical College has established transfer agreements with select four-year colleges to facilitate a student’s transition from an ASN to BSN degree.

-According to the United States Bureau of Labor and Statistics, employment of registered nurses is expected to grow 15% from 2016 to 2026, making nursing one of the fastest growing occupations in the state of Georgia1.
+According to the United States Bureau of Labor and Statistics, employment of registered nurses is expected to grow 15% from 2016 to 2026, making nursing one of the fastest-growing occupations in the state of Georgia1.

 ADMISSION TO THE ASN PROGRAM

 Students interested in the Fall Clarkesville ASN program must be admitted to North Georgia Technical College (NGTC Admissions Page).
 Students will be required to complete the ASN Intent Form.
 This form will be available on the college website and will be accepted from January 1 through April 1.
-To be eligible to participate in the competitive admissions process for the Fall Clarkesville ASN cohort, certain courses must be completed with a 3.0 cumulative GPA or better by the end of Spring semester.
+To be eligible to participate in the competitive admissions process for the Fall Clarkesville ASN cohort, certain courses must be completed with a 3.0 cumulative GPA or better by the end of the Spring semester.
 Please contact Ms. Farilyn Rearden at firstname.lastname@example.org for more information.

 Students interested in the Spring Blairsville ASN program must be admitted to North Georgia Technical College (NGTC Admissions Page).
 Students will be required to complete the ASN Intent Form.
-This form will be available on the college website and will be accepted from June 1 through September 1.
-To be eligible to participate in the competitive admissions process for the Spring Blairsville ASN cohort, certain courses must be completed with a 3.0 cumulative GPA or better by the end of Summer semester.
+This form will be available on the college website and will be accepted from May 1 through August 1.
+To be eligible to participate in the competitive admissions process for the Spring Blairsville ASN cohort, certain courses must be completed with a 3.0 cumulative GPA or better by the end of the Summer semester.
 Please contact Ms. Farilyn Rearden at email@example.com for more information.

 For additional information, check out these links: